DuckzPY/rose-ng/README.md

 [Roadmap](#roadmap).
 V1.0 is meant to feel *complete* at a small scope, not *incomplete* at a large one.

-## Screenshots

-_(Add screenshots of the search bar and each category to `docs/screenshots/` and reference them here once the first build is captured.)_

 ## Installation

 ### Windows